Office of the Under Secretary, Research, Education, and Economics, USDA.

 1. A brief summary of no more than two (2) pages explaining the nominee's suitability to serve on the AC21.

 3. A completed copy of form AD-755.

-Nominations should be sent to Michael Schechtman at the address listed above, and be postmarked no later than November 14, 2005.Start Signature
+Nominations should be sent to Michael Schechtman at the address listed above, and be post marked no later than December 23, 2004.Start Signature

 BILLING CODE 3410-03-P